limweekit/ip/docs/README.md

 ### 1. Add different type of tasks

-Add a todo, deadline and event task for yapGPT to keep track of!
+Add a todo, deadline and event task for yapGPT to keep track of.
 ```
 // Adds a todo task
 todo borrow a book from the library